SUPPORTING OUR CUSTOMERS IN SENDING PARCELS TO EUROPE AND NORTHERN IRELAND

 - Ensure you have accurate addresses, email addresses and telephone numbers for all recipients.

 How do I send parcels to Europe?

 Take a look at our Parcel flow diagrams to learn more about the process for shipping to Europe post-Brexit.

 As an express carrier we do not require you to provide customs data for your parcels to Northern Ireland until the end of the easement period.

-For business to business shipments the easement period has been extended to 1st October 2021.
-From 1st October a customs declaration will be required.
+For business to business shipments the easement period previously due to end on 1st October 2021 has been extended, with no end date specified.
 For business to consumer shipments the Government has stated that businesses and carriers will have 6 months to prepare after guidance as to the long term requirements for these movements are published.

 We are unable to accept items listed as restricted and prohibited goods for Northern Ireland.